rocky112358/UNIST_CSE364_Group2/README.md

     ![image](https://user-images.githubusercontent.com/32671177/122661330-2fc27380-d1c4-11eb-9eeb-528005dec8a2.png)

-5. After short loading, movies similar to the ones you enjoyed are recommended.
+5. After short loading, movies similar to the ones you enjoyed are recommended, based on the genre of the movie.

     ![image](https://user-images.githubusercontent.com/32671177/122661336-38b34500-d1c4-11eb-88ee-6ae3fde855e6.png)

-6. Click the movie poster to see Detail information of that movie.
+6. Click the movie poster to see detail information of that movie at IMDb.

     ![image](https://user-images.githubusercontent.com/32671177/122661343-4072e980-d1c4-11eb-976f-6a64e8450018.png)